Texas shooting spree: Families of victims in South Austin speak out

 "She's just the sweetest person in the world," he said.
 "They've been saying it for the last few months, 'hey, we need to move to a little bit safer area' and all that.
 They just moved here two days before, they didn't even finish."

-The family identified the victim as 25-year-old Sabrina Rahman.
-The other victim was identified as a friend and handyman, 32-year-old Emmanuel.
+The family identified the victim as 24-year-old Sabrina Rahman.
+The other victim was identified as a friend and handyman, 32-year-old Emmanuel Pop Ba.
 Photo: Sabrina & family (courtesy: Rahman family)

 Pop Ba was a friend and handyman.